forgingblock/ForgingBlock-tezos-api-example/README.md

 ## Endpoints

-We have just to two endpoints and this repository.
+We have just two endpoints in this repository.

 First shows example how to validate tezos address, and second shows wallet account balance ether for mainnet or alphanet.